naartjie/cometbft-handshake/README.md

 # Implementation

 For the handshake entrypoint, please see `src/handshake/mod.rs#do_handshake()`.
 This function encompasses the handshake interaction.
 If there are no `Err`'s then the happy path means the connection is authorized by the end of the function, i.e. a successful handshake.

+[tendermint-rs](https://github.com/informalsystems/tendermint-rs.git) was an already existing implementation in Rust, and so I used it to bootstrap.
+Many of the dependencies are re-used as well as [tendermint-proto](https://crates.io/crates/tendermint-proto), the proto struct definitions used by the protocol.
+Even though this implementation is a complete overhaul, some reused code remains.
+Were this to become an open source project, this would need to be attributed (as well as a licence included).

 ## Algorithm